Gate Teleportation-based Universal Blind Quantum Computation: Abstract

 \section{Abstract}

-In blind quantum computation (BQC), a client delegates her quantum computation task to a server with universal quantum computers, who learns nothing about the client's private information.
-For example, measurement-based model can guarantee privacy of client¡¯s inputs, quantum algorithms and outputs.
+Blind quantum computation (BQC) allows that a client who has limited quantum abilities can delegate quantum computation to a server who has advanced quantum technologies but learns nothing about the client's private information.
 However, it still remains a challenge to directly encrypt quantum algorithms in circuits model.
 To solve the problem, we propose GTUBQC, the first gate teleportation-based universal BQC protocol.
-Specifically, in this paper we consider a scenario where there are a trusted center responsible for preparing initial states, a client with the ability to perform X, Z, and two non-communicating servers conducting UBQC (universal BQC) and Bell measurements.
-GTUBQC ensures that all quantum outputs are at the client's side and the client only needs to detect whether servers honestly return correct measurement outcomes or not.
-In particular, GTUBQC can hide the universal quantum gates by encrypting the rotation angles, because arbitrary unitary operation can be decomposed into a combination of arbitrary rotation operators.
-Also, GTUBQC protocol can facilitate realizing UBQC in circuits, since GTUBQC uses one-time-pad to guarantee blindness.
+In this paper, we consider a scenario where a trusted center is responsible for preparing initial states, a client with the ability to perform X, Z does not require any quantum memory, and two servers conducting UBQC (universal BQC) and Bell measurements.
+GTUBQC can hide the universal quantum gates by encrypting the rotation angles, because arbitrary unitary operation can be decomposed into a combination of arbitrary rotation operators.
 We prove the blindness and correctness of GTUBQC, and apply our approach to other types of computational tasks, such as quantum Fourier transform.